Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 For every site you have, Kinsta gives you an additional staging site.
 Think of your staging site as a private sandbox where you can test updates, experiment with new plugins, work on design changes, and so on.

-To create and manage your staging site, you use the Change environment drop-down in the top-right corner.
+To create and manage your staging site, you use the Environment drop-down on the top navigation bar in MyKinsta.

 The staging environment is a duplicate of your live environment.